tritech/node-icalendar/README.md

     * BYWEEKNO
     * BYYEARDAY

+    * RDATE is not yet implemented
-    * RDATE and EXDATE are not implemented, but support is planned
+    * RECURRENCE-ID and multiple related VEVENTS are not currently supported

+    * Documentation is pretty weak

 Contact